wepala/appa/README.md

   npm install
   ```

-Before running the project, you will first need to set up some environment variables.
+Before running this project, you will first need to set up some environment variables.
 Create a new file in the `root` of the project called `.env`
 Copy the contents of the [.env-dist](.env-dist) file into the `.env` and fill out the blanks